umts/embedded-departure-board/README.md

 - West Flash and Monitor
 - Build AT Client
   - Builds the At Client sample provided by nrf.
   - Useful for debugging via AT commands.
-Use the "LTE Link Monitor" app from [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-desktop) to send AT commands
+Use a serial console to send AT commands

 ## Creating a Release
 Update the [VERSION file](https://github.com/umts/embedded-departure-board/blob/main/app/VERSION).